 A headache is one of the most common symptoms of a TBI.
-The headache may be persistent or get worse over time.
+A headache may be persistent or get worse over time.

-You may feel dizzy or lightheaded if you have a brain injury.
+You may feel dizzy or lightheaded if you have a head injury.
 This includes having problems with balance.

 Brain injuries can cause changes in sleep patterns.
-This could mean either sleeping less or sleeping more.
+This could mean either sleeping less or more than usual.
 You may also have trouble falling asleep.